issues addressed in parenting plan

 But when it comes to major life choices, like education, health care, and even religion, among others, the parenting plan lays out who has final authority in those matters.

 In most cases, parents share joint decision-making powers.
-This means they have to work together to come to a conclusion.
-But depending on the circumstances, the parenting plan may limit this power in certain areas or across the board.
+This means they must work together to reach a conclusion.
+Depending on the circumstances, the parenting plan may limit this authority in specific areas or across the board.
 The document should also lay out the specific reasons for this.

 How to Create a Parenting Plan

-As stated, Washington doesn’t have a template for how to create a parenting plan.
-What we laid out here serves as a hypothetical example.
+As noted, Washington doesn’t have a template for creating a parenting plan.

 That said, these basics often serve as a starting point.
 Again, each case differs depending on the child’s needs and the specific details of the situation.
 But these are areas a parenting plan should and likely will address.